OwenLiu04/STM-3D-simulator/README.md

 <a id="english"></a>
 ## English

-An interactive, browser-based 3D educational application designed to help students and researchers understand the structure and working principles of a Transmission Electron Microscope (TEM).
+An interactive, browser-based 3D educational application designed to help students and researchers understand the structure and working principles of a Scanning Transmission Electron Microscope (STM).

 The entire application is bundled into a **single HTML file**, making it incredibly easy to share, host, or use completely offline without any server setup.